 This 2D data set shows a duct bank with five utilities.
 Also shown is a well-defined excavation trench.
 This data was collected with the UtilityScan Pro with the 400 MHz antenna.

-Utility Locating: Identify Underground Voids
+Identify Underground Voids

 Construction professionals, engineers and transportation departments can identify and delineate voids under the surface of concrete and asphalt roadways with ground penetrating radar.